Pantry & DIY

 Safety First: Botulism, pH, and "Blue" Garlic

 Before you crack your first head of garlic, we must address safety.
-Because this involves raw ingredients stored at room temperature, following specific guidelines is essential to maintain E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness) standards for home canning.
+Following specific guidelines is essential to maintain high standards for home canning and food safety.

 The Botulism Concern

-Clostridium botulinum spores are found commonly in soil (and on garlic).
-These spores thrive in anaerobic (oxygen-free) low-acid environments.
+Clostridium botulinum spores are found commonly in soil.
+According to the CDC guidelines, these spores thrive in anaerobic (oxygen-free), low-acid environments.

-- The Science: Pure honey usually has a pH around 3.9, which is safe.
+• The Science: Pure honey usually has a pH around 3.9, which is naturally safe.
 However, garlic releases water, which can dilute the honey and potentially raise the pH.

-- The Solution: While the risk is minimal due to honey's acidity, you can be 100% sure by using a simple pH test strip.
+• Your Solution: While the risk is minimal due to honey's natural acidity, you can be 100% sure by using a simple pH test strip.
 If your ferment reads above 4.6, simply stir in a tablespoon of Apple Cider Vinegar to lower the acidity instantly.

 Why is My Garlic Turning Blue?

 You might notice your garlic turning blue or green during the first few weeks.
 Do not panic.
-This is a completely natural reaction between enzymes and sulfur compounds in the garlic.
+I was terrified the first time I saw this!
+However, it is a completely natural reaction between enzymes and sulfur compounds in the garlic.
 It is not mold, and it is not spoilage.
 It is perfectly safe to eat.

 The Infant Warning